madhug-nadig/articles/_posts/2017-08-23-understanding-dbscan-and-scikit-implementation-machine-learning.md

 Now, let's list of the steps we'd do to cluster a data set through DBSCAN.

 1. Sequentially pick points that have not been assigned to a cluster or named an outlier.
 2. Compute its Ɛ neighborhood to see if it is a core point.
-If not assign it an outlier (for now).
+If not assign it as an outlier (for now).
 3. If it is a core point, label it as a cluster (this works since we sequentially go though the points which are already _not_ part of a cluster).
 Add `Directly Density Reachable` neighbor points to its cluster.
 4. Perform jumps from the neighborhood points to find all density reachable clusters (`Indirect Density Reachable` to the origin point).
 If there is any data point which is labeled as an outlier, change the status and assign it the current cluster - this points are our _border points_ explained above.
 5. Repeat the above 4 steps until each point in the dataset has either been assigned a cluster or has been marked as an outlier.